jclark/rpi-cm4-ptp-guide/hardware.md

 * [PoE board and case (Type B)](https://www.waveshare.com/product/cm4-io-poe-box-b.htm)

-## GPS/PPS connection
+## GPS connection

 The cases all have a hole that is designed to work with the [official antenna kit](https://www.raspberrypi.com/products/compute-module-4-antenna-kit/), which uses an SMA female bulkhead connector.
 The CM4 SYNC_OUT pin can be connected in two ways:

 * external: the SYNC_OUT signal on the carrier board can be exposed using an SMA connector on the case, and then, either
-   * an external GPS receiver can be connector to the SMA connector on the case and to a USB port on te case
+   * an external GPS receiver can be connected to the SMA connector on the case and to a USB port on te case
    * the SMA connector on the case can be connected to a device to measure the PPS signal
 * internal: a GPS module can be mounted in the case containing the CM4, with the PPS pin connected to the SYNC_OUT pin and the TX/RX pins connected to the GPIO header

 ### External

+#### SMA connector for SYNC_OUT

 There are two ways to expose the SYNC_OUT signal using an SMA connector on the case:

 * Use a cable that is an SMA female bulkhead connector on one end and a pair of Dupont female connectors on the other; this is available on eBay
-* Use a purpose-built board that exposes the pins on the IO board as a U.FL connector and then use a pigtail to connect that to a SMA connector on the case.
+* Use a [purpose-built board](https://store.timebeat.app/products/raspberry-pi-cm4-1pps-breakout-board) from Timebeat that exposes the pins on the IO board as a U.FL connector and then use a pigtail to connect that to a SMA connector on the case.
 Note that the pigtail needed here is not the same as the pigtail that comes with the official antenna kit.
 That uses an RP-SMA connector (suitable for wifi antennas); but we need a SMA connector (suitable for GPS/coaxial antennas).

 We then need a external GPS receiver than can provide
 - a serial connection through USB, and